Eastman Chemical (NYSE:EMN) Issues FY 2021 Earnings Guidance

-Eastman Chemical (NYSE:EMN) last announced its earnings results on Thursday, October 28th.
-The basic materials company reported $2.46 earnings per share (EPS) for the quarter, hitting the consensus estimate of $2.46.
-Eastman Chemical had a net margin of 5.13% and a return on equity of 19.54%.
-The company had revenue of $2.72 billion during the quarter, compared to analyst estimates of $2.61 billion.
-During the same period in the previous year, the business earned $1.57 earnings per share.
-The firm’s quarterly revenue was up 28.2% compared to the same quarter last year.
-On average, sell-side analysts anticipate that Eastman Chemical will post 9.16 EPS for the current year.

-Several research analysts recently issued reports on EMN shares.
-Royal Bank of Canada reiterated a sector perform rating and issued a $109.44 target price (down from $119.00) on shares of Eastman Chemical in a research report on Tuesday, July 27th.
-KeyCorp cut their price target on shares of Eastman Chemical from $137.00 to $119.00 and set an overweight rating for the company in a research report on Monday, October 11th.
-TheStreet lowered shares of Eastman Chemical from a b- rating to a c+ rating in a research report on Monday, August 23rd.
-Finally, Bank of America upgraded shares of Eastman Chemical from a neutral rating to a buy rating and set a $140.00 price target for the company in a research report on Thursday, August 5th.
-Three investment analysts have rated the stock with a hold rating and eight have issued a buy rating to the company.
-According to MarketBeat.com, the stock presently has an average rating of Buy and a consensus target price of $130.74.
+A number of research analysts have recently commented on the company.
+JPMorgan Chase & Co. cut Eastman Chemical from an overweight rating to a neutral rating and cut their target price for the company from $130.00 to $110.00 in a research note on Monday, November 1st.
+KeyCorp dropped their price objective on Eastman Chemical from $137.00 to $119.00 and set an overweight rating on the stock in a research note on Monday, October 11th.
+TheStreet cut Eastman Chemical from a b- rating to a c+ rating in a research note on Monday, August 23rd.
+Royal Bank of Canada dropped their price objective on Eastman Chemical from $115.00 to $113.00 and set a sector perform rating on the stock in a research note on Thursday.
+Finally, Bank of America raised Eastman Chemical from a neutral rating to a buy rating and set a $140.00 price objective on the stock in a research note on Thursday, August 5th.
+Four equities research analysts have rated the stock with a hold rating and eight have issued a buy rating to the stock.
+Based on data from MarketBeat.com, the stock currently has a consensus rating of Buy and an average target price of $129.18.

-In related news, EVP Brad A. Lich sold 26,496 shares of the firm’s stock in a transaction that occurred on Thursday, August 26th.
-The shares were sold at an average price of $113.19, for a total value of $2,999,082.24.
-The sale was disclosed in a legal filing with the SEC, which is available at this link.
-Also, CEO Mark J. Costa sold 45,000 shares of the firm’s stock in a transaction that occurred on Thursday, August 12th.
-The stock was sold at an average price of $115.30, for a total transaction of $5,188,500.00.
-Following the completion of the sale, the chief executive officer now owns 265,381 shares in the company, valued at approximately $30,598,429.30.
+In other news, EVP Brad A. Lich sold 26,496 shares of the stock in a transaction on Thursday, August 26th.
+The stock was sold at an average price of $113.19, for a total transaction of $2,999,082.24.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available at this link.
+Also, CEO Mark J. Costa sold 45,000 shares of the stock in a transaction on Thursday, August 12th.
+The shares were sold at an average price of $115.30, for a total value of $5,188,500.00.
+Following the sale, the chief executive officer now owns 265,381 shares of the company’s stock, valued at approximately $30,598,429.30.
 The disclosure for this sale can be found here.
-1.93% of the stock is currently owned by corporate insiders.
+Corporate insiders own 1.93% of the company’s stock.

 About Eastman Chemical